-- 1. Refer to Firestone's Preventative Maintenance Checklist for additional air spring information. - 2.
-Check the outside diameter of the air spring for irregular wear or heat checking. - 3.
+- 4. Refer to Firestone's Preventative Maintenance Checklist for additional air spring information. - 5.
+Check the outside diameter of the air spring for irregular wear or heat checking. - 6.
 Check airlines to make sure contact does not exist between the airlines and the outside diameter of the air spring.
 Re-secure airlines to prevent contact as needed.
-Check for airline and fitting leaks with soapy water solution. - 4.
-Check to see that there is minimum of 1-inch clearance around the circumference of the air spring while it is energized with air. - 5.
+Check for airline and fitting leaks with soapy water solution. - 7.
+Check to see that there is minimum of 1-inch clearance around the circumference of the air spring while it is energized with air. - 8.
 Check the air spring piston for build up of foreign material.
 Remove any foreign material that is present.

-Height Control Valve Inspection
+Ride Height Inspection

-- 1. Check the height control valve and linkage for damage.
-Replace components as needed. - 2.
-Dump and re-inflate the air suspension. - 3.
-Verify the ride height by measuring from wheel center to the bottom of the frame ("A") or air spring height ("B").
-If the dimensions are not within +/-.125" of (figure 8), readjust. - 4.
-The actuation arm of the height control valve should be horizontal at ride height (Figures 8).
-See section for adjusting to correct ride height.
+- 1. Dump and re-inflate the air suspension. - Verify the ride height by measuring from wheel center to the bottom of the frame ("A") or air spring height ("B").
+If the dimensions are not within +/-.125" of (Figure 8), readjust.